hadi-susanto/os-customizer/repositories/README.md

-# README for 3rd party repository / PPA
+# README for 3rd party repository / PPA packages

 I prefer linux nowadays compared to windows, but I still have some issues such as: